shiftyrose/shifty/README.md

 `Idea by Kihi`<br>

 #### Role Description
 Mare gains special powers during specific sabotages (determined by host).
-These powers may include: Increased Speed and Decreased Kill-Cooldown.<br>
+These powers may include: Increased Speed and Decreased Kill-Cooldown.
 Be careful!
-If enabled in settings, your name will appear Purple while your ability is active.
+If enabled in settings, your name will appear Purple while your ability is active.<br>

 ### Game Options
 |               Name             |                                 Description                                    |    Type    |    Default    |